zowe/docs-site/docs/extend/extend-apiml/api-mediation-routing.md

                     gatewayUrl: "api/v2"
                     serviceUrl: "/helloworld/v2"

-In this case, the service has a service ID of `helloworldservice` that exposes the following endpoints:
+In this example, the service has a service ID of `helloworldservice` that exposes the following endpoints:

 * **UI** - `https://gateway/ui/v1/helloworldservice` routed to `https://hwServiceHost:port/helloworld/`
 * **API major version 1** - `https://gateway/api/v1/helloworldservice` routed to `https://hwServiceHost:port/helloworld/v1`